adamisntdead/notes/Chemistry/Arrangement Of The Electron.md

+---
-# Arrangement Of The electrons
+title: "Arrangement Of The Electrons"
+---

 **TODO**: Finish this